 Blue Pool Bay (also known as Blue Pool Corner) is a secluded bay at the far western end of the Gower peninsula.
-At the southern end is the Three Chimneys rock arch where gold doubloons from an 18th century shipwreck have been found, but the beach's main attraction is a large natural rockpool deep enough to jump into from the rocks above.
+At its southern end is the Three Chimneys rock arch where gold doubloons from an 18th century shipwreck have been found, but the beach's main attraction is a large natural rockpool deep enough to jump into from the rocks above.

 There are no facilities here, but nearby Llangennith has a pub (The King's Head) which is very popular with surfers and serves food.
 PJ's surf shop is situated just opposite.